MRQ Cash Elevated Relative To Total Debt With EBITDA And FCF Elevated Relative To Total Liabilities

 Emergence

 Three balance-sheet and flow observations align.
-Most-recent-quarter total cash is at or above most-recent-quarter total debt (a single-date snapshot ratio of cash to debt, not a cash-flow measure).
+Most-recent-quarter total cash is in the upper portion of its mapped range against most-recent-quarter total debt (a single-date snapshot ratio of cash to debt, not a cash-flow measure; the scale tops out at a ratio of 1.0, and the reading enters that upper portion from 0.7 — so cash covering most of the debt is enough, cash exceeding it is not required).
 EBITDA divided by total liabilities is in the upper portion of its mapped range.
 Free cash flow divided by total liabilities is in the upper portion of its mapped range.
-The three readings describe a balance sheet where cash matches debt on a snapshot basis and two annual flow ratios sit elevated against total liabilities.
+The three readings describe a balance sheet where cash covers a high share of debt on a snapshot basis and two annual flow ratios sit elevated against total liabilities.

 Limits